Yakhni Mutton Pulao Rice

 The first and foremost ingredient of this pulao rice is the mutton Yakhni soup.
 I have posted how to make the soup in my previous post.

-As you can check in this recipe of how to make the mutton Yakhni bone soup, you only need some mutton bones, some whole spices and herbs.
-Then all you need to do is just slow cook the bones in those spices and herbs for a good few hours.
+As you can see in this recipe of how to make the mutton Yakhni bone soup, you only need some mutton bones, some whole spices, and herbs.
+Then, all you need to do is just slow cook the bones in those spices and herbs for a good few hours.

-Once you have your soup ready, you only need Basmati rice, an onion, some green peas, whole cumin seeds, red dry chilli flakes, salt and cooking oil to make this Yakhni mutton pulao rice.
+Once you have your soup ready, you only need Basmati rice, an onion, some green peas, whole cumin seeds, red dry chili flakes, salt, and cooking oil to make this Yakhni mutton pulao rice.

 When it comes to rice choice, Basmati rice is the best for cooking pulao rice.
 Because the grains do not have high starch content, they won’t be sticky when cooked in the broth.

 You make the pulao rice similarly to how you cook vegetable pilau rice or matar pulao rice.
 The difference is you use bone broth for this Yakhni pulao rice.

 So, firstly, you fry the chopped onion and whole cumin seeds in a little bit of cooking oil until they release an aroma.
 Then, you stir in the green peas.

 Next, add in the bone soup with some bones and cook it until it reaches boiling point.

 When the soup is boiling, let it simmer for about 5 minutes before adding the salt, chili flakes, and pre-soaked rice.
 Cook everything until the liquid has evaporated.
 Then turn the heat down, put the lid on and further cook until the steam comes out.